 Am I Financially Ready to Begin a Surrogacy Journey?

 The question about being able to afford surrogacy is an easier one for intended parents to answer, as having the finances in place to begin a journey is tangible.

 Circle Surrogacy & Egg Donation, who just celebrated 25 years of making parenthood possible around the world, created a fixed cost program that offer intended parents cost security and peace of mind.
-The Journey Protection Guarantee Program offers a 100% refund of the agency fee if you have no embryos remaining and do not bring home a baby.
+The Journey Protection Guarantee Program offers a 100% refund of our agency fee if you have no embryos remaining and do not bring home a baby.
 With fixed costs and no surprise expenses along the way – no matter what happens in your journey – intended parents can plan for costs without having to find the money for unexpected issues that may arise.